kennyldc/crispy-computing-machine/model/README.md

 In order to start developing the model, we extracted the data from BigQuery, created a time column which helps us to represent our inputs in date format and we established a first type of hyperparameter (t0) to be modified and used as the initial day in model training.
 Every time we want to change the temporary cut-off point from which we will train the model, we will modify t0.
 Then we make sure with a summary that the data was imported correctly, visualizing if there were missing values and exploring the class types of each variable.

+For the following processs we will work only with the the most popular currency in the database: BTC.

 ## Feature Engineering

 The feature engineering part is contained in the `feature_engineering.py` file, which was also built from our backbone file.
 As you can see in the diagram, this sub-process serves as the entry gate for training the model in the form of a class.